sriumcp/docs/docs/getting-started/concepts.md

 ---

 # Iter8
 Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
-Iter8 automates traffic control for new versions of apps/ML models in the cluster, and automates validation of their performance and business metrics.
+Iter8 automates traffic routing for new versions of apps/ML models in the cluster, and makes it easy to validate their performance and business metrics.

 ## Use-cases